SaschaHeyer/Sitecore-Hackathon-2017/README.md

 * choose a data source of your choice

 > This component builds the wrapper around our complete form and capsulate the components together.
-If you like you can add of course splitter and other moduls togehter with the form in this container
+If you like you can add splitter and other moduls together with the form in this container, this enables you to build very dynamic and flexibel forms.

 [![](https://raw.githubusercontent.com/SaschaHeyer/Sitecore-Hackathon-2017/master/documentation/experienceEditor2.png?token=AB5j8ItmIlXdRlGLlCK2YidvCnVl-I9Nks5YxDJCwA%3D%3D)]()